turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 alias: [ /ruby_in_100_minutes, /ruby ]
 ---

-In this tutorial we'll explore the fundamental syntax you need to get started programming with Ruby.
+In this tutorial, we'll explore the fundamental syntax you need to get started programming with Ruby.

 <div class="note">
 <p>If you haven't already set up Ruby, visit <a href="/topics/environment/environment.html">the environment setup page for instructions</a>.</p>